 I zealously represented my developer-landlord client during the lease negotiation process in an effort to make any given lease as landlord-friendly as possible without overreaching or jeopardizing the deal.

 Having recently joined a private practice law firm, I find myself in the unfamiliar position of now having the ability to provide representation to tenants in a retail lease negotiation.
-It’s enlightening how my years of exclusive landlord representation has enabled me to quickly identify those sections of the commercial lease that tenants sometimes overlook without knowing how crucial they may become to the future health of their business.
+It’s enlightening how my years of exclusive landlord representation have enabled me to quickly identify those sections of the commercial lease that tenants sometimes overlook without knowing how crucial they may become to the future health of their business.

 While it goes without saying that business points such as the rental rate and lease term are always of utmost importance, I would like to share what I believe are ten important legal areas that every tenant should consider when negotiating a retail lease.